-Currently, there are different organizations with different ideas on how to combat the red mud problem.
-These options vary from storing it in a lake to drying it up and using it as a building material, and while some are able to neutralize the red mud, none are capable of actually transforming the liability of red mud into an asset like ABC will be able to do.
+As of today there are different organizations with different ideas on how to combat this problem.
+The options cover a vast rage of what can be done going all the way from storing it in a lake to drying it up and using it as a building material.